 An impressive population of Ugandans comfortably live around the National Park borders, in harmony with the wild.
 The most extensive wildlife reserves in Uganda, Pain Upe Game Reserve, Murchison Falls, and Queen Elizabeth National Parks, make approximately 3100 sq miles and protect the highest number of animal species.

-Must read to help planning your Uganda journey: Uganda’s to Rated Destinations you Should Visit
+Must read to help plan your Uganda journey: Uganda’s to Rated Destinations you Should Visit

 Tourism contributes significantly to Uganda’s gross domestic product, provides significant

 investment opportunities and employment, and is a substantial source of foreign currency, according to the Economic Policy Research Centre (EPRC), tourism contributes a total of about 7.6% of the GDP, and n 2018, Travel and Tourism in Uganda employed about 667,600 people.

-Communities surrounding game reserved and national parks benefit directly from tourism activities.
+Communities surrounding game reserves and national parks benefit directly from tourism activities.
 A healthy number of camps and lodges have popped up in these areas, employing many locals in their operations.

 For example, Bwindi Impenetrable is the only national park with the highest human population in its boundaries on the continent.
 Almost everyone living around Bwindi directly benefits from tourism in the park.

-Many safari companies in Uganda are owned and operated by locals, creating a competitive environment for affordable trips in Uganda, like we pointed out earlier.
+Many safari companies in Uganda are owned and operated by locals, creating a competitive environment for affordable trips in Uganda, as we pointed out earlier.

 Uganda has the most sustainable/eco-friendly holidays than its neighbors.
 A good percentage of the money you will spend on a safari trip to Uganda will most probably benefit the local person or contribute to conservation.